Tenant A/C EFFICIENCY, AIR FILTERS, AND TENANT RESPONSIBILITY

 Roommates: Each roommate must have an income of at least two times the rent on the unit they want to rent.

 You must have at least six months on the job.
-If less than six months on the job, then the previous employment has to be checked, and must be at least six months of employment on that job.
+If less than six months on the job, then the previous employer has to be checked and must be at least six months of employment on that job.

 Must provide all information on your current and previous landlords for the last three years.
-Good rating from all landlords is a must!
+A good rating from all landlords is a must!